nelhage/blog.nelhage.com/content/draft/efficiency-vs-resiliency.markdown

 If we are at 100% utilization, and then something happens to increase load, then we're in trouble!
 Running at 100% utilization leaves us no room to absorb incremental load.
 We will either degrade in some way, have to scramble to add emergency capacity, or both.

-This toy example is an instance of a very general phenomenon: Improvements to effiency often trade off against resiliency, and the further we optimize a system, the worse this tradeoff tends to become.
+This toy example is an instance of a very general phenomenon: Improvements to efficiency often trade off against resiliency, and the further we optimize a system, the worse this tradeoff tends to become.

 Past some point, making a system more efficient will mean making it less resilient, and, conversely, building in robustness tends to make a system less efficient (at least in the short run).
 This isn't to say there are *no* win/wins; sometimes it is possible to move the [Pareto frontier][pareto] outwards; fixing "dumb" performance bugs sometimes has this effect.
 However past some level of effort, you will be forced to make tradeoffs.